|

 and interpreted without intentional ideological bias, can eventually lead

+to real advance.
 As has sometimes been the case for these after dinner talks, I want

 to take just a few minutes to share with you some personal reminiscences